 The purpose of the models is to elucidate the potential of a municipal bank and provide a financial framework for consideration and debate.
 These models are estimates based on extensive research and will only be improved over time with more specificity about the overall size of a bank, lines of business, and sources of funds.
-For those interested in the details of the modeling, we've included a technical appendix.
+For those interested in more information about the modeling, the report has a technical appendix (Appendix D), which outlines the data and assumptions behind the models, providing detailed explanations of the banks' start-up costs, lines of business, and growth rates.